-San Marino is third smallest country in Europe, after Vatican and Monaco.
+San Marino is the third smallest country in Europe, after Vatican and Monaco.

 There are 35 000 people living in San Marino.

-This is the place that has very high quality of life.
-It’s among world’s richest countries if you look at GDP.
-There is no national debt, they have surplus.
+This is the place that has a very high quality of life.
+It’s among the world’s richest countries if you look at GDP.
+There is no national debt, they have a surplus.

 Also, the average lifespan is 87 years – again among the highest in the world.

 San Marino is a very peaceful place, it has good healthcare and education.

 Here you will get lots of the advantages that Italy has, but without lots of disadvantages.
 Italy is very bureaucratic and slow and has quite high taxes.